Wisconsin Assembly Speaker Robin Vos open to arming teachers in schools

 Past Republican proposals to arm teachers have not gone anywhere in the GOP-controlled Legislature.
 And any bill to do that now would certainly be vetoed by Evers, who is up for reelection in November.

+His spokeswoman Courtney Mullen said Nicholson backs having “armed and professionally trained” professionals guarding schools whenever possible, but “allowing some teachers who are trained and licensed to carry in order to protect our students may also be warranted.”

-The four Republican candidates for governor — Rebecca Kleefisch, Tim Michels, state Rep. Timothy Ramthun and Kevin Nicholson — did not immediately respond to requests for comment on whether they would sign a bill allowing teachers to be armed in the classroom.
+The other three Republican candidates for governor—Rebecca Kleefisch, Tim Michels and state Rep. Timothy Ramthun — did not immediately respond to requests for comment.

 Earlier this year, Evers vetoed Republican bills that would have allowed holders of concealed carry permits to have firearms in vehicles on school grounds and in churches located on the grounds of a private school.
 He also vetoed a measure that would have allowed anyone with a concealed carry license from any state to be armed in Wisconsin.
 Currently, only people with licenses from states that conduct background checks on applicants can carry concealed guns in Wisconsin.